The Lexington Six: Background and questioning

-In the fall of 1974, a student at the University of Kentucky recognized Susan Edithe Saxe and Katherine Ann Power (with aliases Lena and Mae) in a binder for the FBI's Most-Wanted list.
-The two had robbed a Massachusetts bank in 1970 and fled to Kentucky, where they joined a Lexington-based lesbian feminist collective.
-When Saxe and Power left Lexington, the FBI began questioning the local gay and lesbian community in order to determine their whereabouts.
+In the fall of 1974, a student at the University of Kentucky recognized Susan Edith Saxe and Katherine Ann Power (with aliases Lena and Mae, which they acquired in there time spent in Connecticut) in a binder for the FBI's Most-Wanted list.
+The two had robbed State Street Bank and Trust in Brighton, Massachusetts in 1970.
+During the robbery, Boston police officer Walter Schroeder was shot and killed, and the pair escaped with $26,000, which they planned to use to overthrow the federal government.
+While on the run, Saxe and Power eventually traveled to Kentucky, where they joined a Lexington-based lesbian feminist collective.
+Saxe and Power lived near The University of Kentucky Campus for around two months in the summer of 1974.
+When Saxe and Power left Lexington, the FBI began questioning the local gay and lesbian community in order to determine their whereabouts as they were the only two left of the robbery team that had yet to be apprehended and they were subsequently put on the FBI's Most Wanted List.

-Sall Kundert, a woman associated with Lena and Mae (the original fugitives) and the lesbian feminist community, informed Marla Seymour and Gail Cohee that the FBI was questioning the community, and told them to be aware of their rights when questioned.
+Sall Kundert, a woman associated with Lena and Mae (the originally known names of the fugitives) and the lesbian feminist community, informed Marla Seymour and Gail Cohee that the FBI was questioning the community and wanted them to be aware of their rights when questioned and that they were allowed to stay silent if they wanted to.
 Carey Junkin, the next to be questioned, had lived in the same building as Lena and Mae, but had no association with them beyond that.
 In solidarity with the community, Junkin refused to answer any questions.
 Jill Raymond had already had an open FBI file on her for her participation in anti-war protests in the area, so with the warning from Kundert, she had been prepared for the interrogation.

-The attorney for the six, Robert Sedler, released a statement before the group was subpoenaed, saying none of the six had known Lena or May, nor did they knew either of their whereabouts.
+The attorney for the six, Robert Sedler, released a statement before the group was subpoenaed, saying none of the six had known Lena or May were fugitives, nor did they know either of their whereabouts.